wemakesit/laravel-gui-windows/README.md

 3. Access the application at [http://localhost:8000](http://localhost:8000)

-## Using the Quotation Wizard
+## Using the Window Estimate System

-1. Navigate to `/quotation` in your browser
+1. Navigate to the main dashboard at `/` in your browser
+2. Click "Create New Window Estimate" to start the wizard
-2. Follow the wizard steps:
+3. Follow the wizard steps:
    - Enter customer information
    - Add and configure windows
-   - Review the quotation
+   - Review the estimate
-3. Click "Generate" to create a downloadable PDF
+4. Click "Generate Estimate" to create a downloadable PDF

 ## File Storage

-Generated files and quotations are stored in the `storage/app/` directory.
+Generated files and estimates are stored in the `storage/app/` directory.
 Make sure this directory is writable by the web server.

 ## API Integration